awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch_concepts.md

 Metrics exist only in the region in which they are created\.
 Metrics cannot be deleted, but they automatically expire after 15 months if no new data is published to them\.
 Data points older than 15 months expire on a rolling basis; as new data points come in, data older than 15 months is dropped\.

 Metrics are uniquely defined by a name, a namespace, and zero or more dimensions\.
-Each data point in a metric has a time stamp and \(optionally\) a unit of measure\.
-Statistics may be retrieved from CloudWatch for any metric.
+Each data point in a metric has a time stamp, and \(optionally\) a unit of measure\.
+You can retrieve statistics from CloudWatch for any metric\.

 For more information, see [View Available Metrics](viewing_metrics_with_cloudwatch.md) and [Publish Custom Metrics](publishingMetrics.md)\.